sagemath/sagewiki_to_gh-2022-10-10/interact/Loop_Quantum_Gravity.md

 {{attachment:5-cell.gif}}

-== Quantum tetrahedron volume eigenvalues ==
-by David Horgan.
+== Quantum tetrahedron volume and angle eigenvalues == by David Horgan.

-Given the values of J1, J2, J3 and J4 this interact calculates the volume eigenvalues of a quantum tetrahedron.
+Given the values of J1, J2, J3 and J4 this interact calculates the volume and angle eigenvalues of a quantum tetrahedron.

 {{{#!sagecell

-html('<h3>Quantum tetrahedron Volume Eigenvalue</h3>')
+html('<h3>Quantum tetrahedron Volume and Angle Eigenvalues</h3>')
 html('Enter the four J values into the input boxes') html('k values k ranges from kmin to kmax in integer steps') html('The dimension d of the Hilbert space H4,  d = kmax - kmin + 1')